wlgranados/kattis/README.md

 To use the `problem_importer.py` script first ensure you have python installed.

-Set up a local python virtual environment for your kaggle solutions like in this repo, and then run `pip install -r requirements.txt` to grab all dependencies for the script.
+Set up a local python virtual environment for your kattis solutions like in this repo, and then run `pip install -r requirements.txt` to grab all dependencies for the script.

 #### Script Usage